-The number of students receiving credit for prior learning, number of credits awarded for prior learning, and type of assessment methods administered should be accurately and consistently coded and tracked.
-This information is required for inclusion in an annual report to the Washington State Legislature.
+The number of students receiving credit for prior learning, the number of credits awarded for prior learning, and the type of assessment methods administered should be accurately and consistently coded and tracked.
+WSAC requests this information every year and provides it to the Legislature.
+The Northwest Commission on Colleges and Universities and institutional policies provide guidance for transcript notation.